RealKareemAnees/API-Security-in-Action/Readme.md

 # Summary of _API Sequrity in Action_

-**im a person who rogets, I need this summary in first place, that is why I made it, this should warm the memory and roll it with all needed details.**
+**im a person who forgets, I need this summary in first place, that is why I made it, this should warm the memory and roll it with all needed details.**

+this summary is for people who actually own and read the book, this is just a refresher

 _i wont be explaining basic staff_